 Marc Millon.
 Wine, food and travel writer.
 Born in Mexico, he was raised in the USA before studying English Literature at the University of Exeter.
-Together with his wife, he has pioneered a series of illustrated wine-food-travel books including The Wine and Food of Europe, The Wine Roads of France, The Wine Roads of Italy, The Food Lover's Companion to France and The Food Lover's Companion to Italy.
+Together with his wife, he has pioneered a series of illustrated winefood-travel books including The Wine and Food of Europe, The Wine Roads of France, The Wine Roads of Italy, The Food Lover's Companion to France and The Food Lover's Companion to Italy.
 He is also the author of The Taste of Britain and lives in Devon, where he is closely involved with the food scene of the West Country.
-Marc has his own wine company, importing Italian wines from small family estates, and is a Vinitaly International Academy Italian Wine Ambassador.
+Marc is a certified Vinitaly International Italian Wine Ambassador, and has a weekly show on Italian Wine Podcast, Wine, food and travel with Marc Millon.
+His most recent book, Italy in a Wineglass, was published in April 2024 and tells the story of Italy through its wines.